micalevisk/cache-visualization/README.md

 following for an arbitrary number of cache levels:
 * Total size of cache
 * Block size (1, 2, or 4) <-- ideally an arbitrary power of 2, though
-* Direct or 2-way set associative mapping <-- higher associativity, up to full, is a bonus
+* Direct or 2-way set associative mapping <-- higher associatively, up to full, is a bonus
 * (bonus) Write policy
 * (bonus) Access time (and access time for main memory)